 In the present paper we revisit a key link of the relation between prices and economic activity, namely, the relation between wage inflation and unemployment.
 That empirical relation, which was the focus of Phillips' (1958) original work, is widely perceived to be at the heart of the "twin puzzle."
 In particular, the failure of wage inflation to respond sufficiently to the tightening of the labor market in recent years is generally viewed as one of the main factors behind the extremely accommodating monetary policies at central banks like the Federal Reserve or the ECB.
 Figure 2 shows a scatterplot of wage inflation and the unemployment rate to illustrate that phenomenon.
-We use quarterly data for the period 1964Q1-2017Q4.
-As discussed in Galí (2011a), the absence of a clear inverse relation between the two variables over the full sample period can be attributed to the large changes in mean inflation experienced by the US economy in the '70s ("the Great Inflation") and early '80s (the Volcker disinflation).
+We use quarterly data for the period 1964Q1-2017Q4.4 As discussed in Galí (2011a), the absence of a clear inverse relation between the two variables over the full sample period can be attributed to the large changes in mean inflation experienced by the US economy in the '70s ("the Great Inflation") and early '80s (the Volcker disinflation).
 When we restrict ourselves to the '60s and the Great Moderation period, a clear negative relation between the two variables becomes noticeable.
 Interestingly, that relation can be seen to become nearly flat in the years of the financial crisis and the subsequent recovery, in a way consistent with the "twin puzzle" hypothesis for price inflation.

 In the present paper we seek to accomplish two tasks.
 First, we document changes in the U.S. wage Phillips curve, using simple reduced form regressions.
-Secondly, and after discussing the limitations of such a reduced form approach, we provide estimates of a conditional wage Phillips curve, based on a structural decomposition of wage, price and unemployment data generated by a VAR with time-varying coefficients and identified by a combination of long-run and sign restrictions.
+Secondly, and after discussing the limitations of such a reduced form approach, we report estimates of a conditional wage Phillips curve, based on a structural decomposition of wage, price and unemployment data generated by a VAR with time-varying coefficients and identified by a combination of long-run and sign restrictions.

 Our main findings can be summarized as follows.
-First, we provide evidence of a substantial decline in the estimated coefficients on both lagged inflation and unemployment in the U.S. wage Phillips curve.
-Secondly, our estimates of conditional wage Phillips curves show that such evidence is not driven by endogeneity problems or possible changes in the relative importance of shocks, though such factors may have overstated some of the changes implied by the reduced form evidence.
-Finally, we show that the reduced sensitivity of wage inflation to unemployment is also reflected in the estimated changes in a dynamic multiplier statistic relating the time-varying joint responses of wage inflation and unemployment to different shocks.
+First, our reduced form estimates point to a substantial decline in the estimated coefficients on both lagged inflation and unemployment in the U.S. wage Phillips curve.
+Secondly, our estimates of conditional wage Phillips curves display similar qualitative results, suggesting that the reduced evidence is not driven by endogeneity problems or possible changes in the relative importance of wage markup shocks.
+The conditional evidence, however, suggests that actual changes in the slope of the wage Phillips curve may not have been as large as implied by the unconditional estimates.
+Finally, we show that the reduced sensitivity of wage inflation to unemployment is also reflected in the estimated changes in a dynamic multiplier statistic relating the time-varying joint responses of wage inflation and unemployment to both demand and monetary policy shocks.

-&lt;sup>4The wage inflation measure is the (centered) year-on-year change in the (log) average hourly earnings of production and nonsupervisory workers in the private sector, from the Establishment Survey.
+4The wage inflation measure is the (centered) year-on-year change in the (log) average hourly earnings of production and nonsupervisory workers in the private sector, from the Establishment Survey.